Fico's opposition to arming Ukraine is just for domestic consumption

 The previous centre-right governments had already delivered the bulk of the heavy arms in the state warehouses, but the axed military aid package, worth €40mn, would still have been useful, according to former defence minister Jaroslav Nad.
 It consisted of 4mn pieces of 7.62mm ammunition, 5,172 pieces of large artillery calibre 125mm ammunition, 140 missiles for anti-air defence system Kub, eight missile launchers and 1,200 mines.

-“With great pleasure, I can announce that the whole cabinet unilaterally rejected sending of these weapons and ammunition to Ukraine,” Fico commented in a video message posted on his Facebook, which he uses as his personalised online streaming channel.
+“With great pleasure, I can announce that the whole cabinet unilaterally rejected [the] sending of these weapons and ammunition to Ukraine,” Fico commented in a video message posted on his Facebook, which he uses as his personalised online streaming channel.

 “We are clearly demonstrating that we prefer sending humanitarian aid to Ukraine and that sending supplies of weapons and ammunition from state stocks has ended,” Fico said.